 There is no server component to install because it is run from a cloud-based console.
 You create the account, apply appropriate licensing, and then add devices.
-Deployment is via an installer package which can be downloaded for manual sharing and installation, or by sending a download link via email.
+Deployment can be carried out via remote push, or an installer package that can be downloaded for manual sharing and installation, or by sending a download link via email.
 The installer is offered in two sizes - a Light version which is around 6MB which then pulls the rest of the install from the cloud when running; or the full version, around 300MB, which has no subsequent download requirement to complete.
 The former is ideal for smaller networks, the latter is better for larger deployments to minimise internet traffic.
-The client installs a straightforward client onto the machine.
+The wizard installs a straightforward client onto the machine, with deinstallation of competitive AV products offered.
 The user can interact with the client to run daily tasks.